 Editor's Note: This is quite an incredible find, and in essence a one of a kind item.
 An uncut sheet featuring the #101 Jordan RC along with the transparency used to create the card is a once in a lifetime sort of opportunity.

 I encourage any collectors interested in Star Cards to work with Steve Taft.
 He is not only one of the most knowledgeable Star dealers in the hobby, but a super respected and reliable guy.
-You can be certain that whatever it is that he sells you is a legit Star card.
-(Link To Steve Taft's Collectibles on eBay)
+You can be sure that whatever it is that he sells you is a legit Star card.
+(Link To Steve Taft’s Collectibles on eBay)

 Lastly, any thoughts on all of the trimming issues in the hobby?

-I had hopes the exposure would have sent them packing, maybe even brought an indictment and prosecution, but, so far, it appears business as usual for most, and, maybe even more business for them.
-It's frustrating as honest buyer's are being scammed, and, honest seller's are having to compete with crooks.
+I hoped the exposure would have sent them packing, maybe even brought an indictment and prosecution, but, so far, it appears business as usual for most, and, perhaps even more business for them.
+It’s frustrating as honest buyer’s are being scammed, and, honest seller’s are having to compete with crooks.
 We will never get rid of all the crooks, but, we need a few prosecutions soon to help deter this problem from continuing at the pace its been on the last few years.

 Why do you think the graders are missing this?